setu-glitch/Chatbot/README.md

 ### Prerequisites
 You will need to install the following software:

-*Python 3.x
+- Python 3.x
-*Pip
+- TensorFlow
+- Keras

 ### Runinng the Chatbot
 To start the chatbot, run the following command in your terminal:

-- python chatbot.py
+*python chatbot.py*

 ## Built With
-*Python - The programming language used
+- Python - The programming language used
-*Tensorflow - The machine learning framework used
+- Tensorflow - The machine learning framework used